slatedocs/slate/source/includes/harvest/_users.md

 ### Custom Field Parameters

-The custom field parameter structure is different in the PATCH method then in GET methods and responses.
+The custom field parameter structure is different in the PATCH method than in GET methods and responses.
 Certain type of custom fields require different elements to be included, while deleting a field requires a specific argument.
 What follows is the description of each item in a custom field element and what is required depending on the type.

 | Parameter    | Required for                 | Description                                                                                                                                                                                                                                                                                                       |
 | ------------ | ---------------------------- |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|